 Unlock the power of Undebt.it by creating your own custom debt payoff plan.
 You have full control over the payoff order of your debts and can fine-tune the order at any time.
 There are two custom plans, highest number first and lowest number first.
 These two plans give you full control over how you pay down your debt.
 The highest/lowest refers to the "payoff order" number on the debt details page.

-Undebt.it allows you to add any future extra payments, or "debt snowflakes" into your debt snowball.
-For example, if you're expecting a tax refund or a performance bonus at work, put it towards paying down your debt by adding them to the Debt Snowflakes page.
+Undebt.it allows you to add any future extra or one-time payments, or "debt snowflakes" into your debt snowball.
+For example, if you're expecting an extra paycheck, tax refund or a performance bonus at work, put it towards paying down your debt by adding them to the Debt Snowflakes page.
 The snowflakes are shown on the snowball table page.
 You can add as many snowflakes per month that you want.
 You can even add a negative snowflake on months where you are planning on short paying your debt snowball.

 You can quickly add payments the dashboard page or the debt account details page.
 Your due date will be adjusted as well as the account balance whenever a payment is added.
 You can add multiple payments for the month by choosing the same billing month.
 Purchases can also be easily added on the debt details page.
 Undebt.it keeps a fully sortable and exportable history of payments & purchases for each account.

 Check out the compare methods page to see exactly how each payment plan will work in the long term.
 You can see if using a different payment plan will get you out of debt sooner or if you will be paying less in interest over the life of the loan.
 The compare page shows you how each of the payment plans supported by Undebt.it will work with your account situation.